 Computed tomography, more commonly known as a CT or CAT scan, is a diagnostic medical imaging test.
 Like traditional x-rays, it produces multiple images or pictures of the inside of the body.

-CT scanning provides more detailed information on head injuries, stroke, brain tumors and other brain diseases than regular radiographs (x-rays).
+CT scanning provides more detailed information on head injuries, stroke, brain tumors, and other brain diseases than regular x-rays.

 What are some common uses of the procedure?